Personal (Alcohol) Licensing

 Can I make my application online?

 Due to the supporting documentation that is needed, it is not possible to submit on-line applications for new Personal Licences.
-An application form can be downloaded from the attachments at the bottom of this page.
+An application form can be downloaded from the attachments on this page.
 Once completed this should be sent to the Council:

 Test Valley Borough Council